Toggle Menu

 From move-in day to commencement, the 2023-24 academic year was a testament to the ways the Rollins community lives out the ideals and values of our mission every day.

 A lot happens at Rollins at any given moment, and this past year was one of the most exciting yet.
-From the historic installation of the Alpha Kappa Alpha Sorority to the grand opening of the expanded Alfond Inn, we’ve been hard at work delivering on our mission to create the next generation of global citizens and responsible leaders.
+From the historic installation of the Alpha Kappa Alpha Sorority to the opening of new spaces like the STEM Hub and the Tiedtke Theatre & Dance Centre, we’ve been hard at work delivering on our mission to create the next generation of global citizens and responsible leaders.
 Before we start what is sure to be another fulfilling and productive year at Rollins, let’s look back at some of our favorite moments from 2023-24.

 Students dance during glow-in-the-dark disco night at orientation.